 Students are responsible for maintaining quiet speaking tones while on campus to prevent disturbing other classes/lessons.
 Running is not permitted on the campuses.

 No food or drink is permitted in any studio or classroom.
 Drinks and food may not be placed on pianos.
 A $50 fine will be assessed to anyone found with food or drink on a Peabody Institute piano.

 Responsible billing parties acknowledge that the obligation to pay all expenses incurred by the student is unconditional.
 No portion of such tuition, expenses, or charges, paid or outstanding, will be refunded or reversed regardless of absence, dismissal, or withdrawal of the student.

-Johns Hopkins employees must submit a tuition remission voucher for each class or lesson taken by the student.
 If the tuition remission does not cover the entire cost of tuition, the account holder or student is required to pay the remaining balance at the time of registration.

 Students wishing to withdraw from a lesson/class due to medical or other special circumstances must submit a written request to the Administrative Manager.
 The date of withdrawal will be the date on which the Administrative Manager is notified in writing.
 Verbal notice or requests from students, parents, or faculty will not be accepted.